harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

-# P.aphanis genome assembly and annotation pipeline
+DR# P.aphanis genome assembly and annotation pipeline

 Documentation of analysis and commands used with P.aphanis sampled from strawberry as part of Nano Diagnistics PhD.